steevjames/steevjames.github.io/README.md

 # steevjames.github.io
-My Website which is still under development.
+This website is under development.
+The website is avilable at https://steevjames.github.io/ .